alicelubic/InOrbit/README.md

 # InOrbit
-An Android application that provides information about astronauts, bodies in space, space exploration, and news coverage
+An app that pulls relevant news articles, images and scientific data from multiple APIs including NASA, Twitter, and NYT to inform space enthusiasts about current events and fascinating missions all in one place.